AravindhVishnu/Build-Examples/README.md

 # Build-Examples
 Simple project build examples using GNU Make and CMake/Ninja for Linux and Windows.

-Visual Studio code is used as editor.
+Visual Studio Code is used as editor.
 GCC is used as compiler/linker.
 GDB is used as debugger.